 Use the Add SEO Requirements fields to request that writers follow your SEO requests including keywords to include in their submission(s), internal links, external links, etc. (Click here to learn more about using this feature.)

 Choosing How Many Pieces of Content to Request

-In the Verblio platform, you have the option to make specific requests for unique content that you plan on publishing a single piece on, request several pieces on a broader topic or series, or create a very broad topic that allows writers to iterate continuously until the topic is paused.
+In the Verblio platform, you have the option to make specific requests for unique content that you plan on publishing a single piece on or request several pieces on a broader topic or series.

 By default, your request will be for one single piece of content.
 In fact, once you purchase a single submission, the request is considered to be 'fulfilled' and is no longer available for writers to work on.

 One-time requests are perfect for businesses adhering to editorial calendars or those who are in the practice of coming up with specific titles for their content pieces.
 You can also use these requests for timely content, such as upcoming events and holidays.

 - Press release about an upcoming fundraising event

 - Blog post about various 2018 Easter egg hunts in and around Denver, Colorado